HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 up by two computers, a large laminating machine, and a student printer.
-The lack of space forces the librarian to spend time each day looking for places to store materials, and she cannot have multiple projects in progress at the same time (A. Bogie, personal communication, October 9, 2011).
+The lack of space forces the librarian to spend time each day looking for places to store materials, and she cannot have multiple projects in progress at the same time (A. B------, personal communication, October 9, 2011).

 The library has poor technology and a small collection.
 The eight